Our Master of Industrial Engineering (MSIE) Program

 The 30-credit curriculum is carefully designed and provides you the choice between two programs.
-You are able to decide to earn a Master of Science in Industrial Engineering (MSIE) or an Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Industrial Engineering.
+You can decide to earn a Master of Science in Industrial Engineering (MSIE) or an Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Industrial Engineering.
 The Interdisciplinary Engineering (MSE/MS) with a concentration in Industrial Engineering, offers both thesis and non-thesis degree options.
-A thesis-based MSIE is not available online; it must be applied for directly to the School of Industrial Engineering as an on-campus student.
+A thesis-based MSIE is not available online; it must be applied directly to the School of Industrial Engineering as an on-campus student.

 Online Plan of Study Details

-The IE master’s program offers a wide range of flexibility in course options.
+The IE Master's Program offers a wide range of flexibility in course options.
 After you begin your studies at Purdue, an academic advisor will help you create a Plan of Study (POS) to best fit your educational needs and career goals.
 Every POS varies based on student interest, time, and course load.
-For planning purposes, an example POS for the Master of Science in Industrial Engineering (MSIE) and the Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Industrial Engineering are available, as well as an extensive course menu that lists classes available over the next several years.
+For planning purposes, an example POS for the Industrial Engineering and Interdisciplinary Engineering are available, as well as an extensive course menu that lists classes available over the next several years.

 The flexible nature of our programs makes it possible for you to take time off from your studies if you need to.
 The majority of students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school.